COVID-19 vaccine: Challenges

 There have been several unique challenges with COVID-19 vaccine development.

-Public health programs have been described as in "[a] race to vaccinate individuals" with the early wave vaccines.

 Timelines for conducting clinical research – normally a sequential process requiring years – are being compressed into safety, efficacy, and dosing trials running simultaneously over months, potentially compromising safety assurance.
-For example, Chinese vaccine developers and the government Chinese Center for Disease Control and Prevention began their efforts in January 2020, and by March were pursuing numerous candidates on short timelines.
+For example, Chinese vaccine developers and the Chinese Center for Disease Control and Prevention began their efforts in January 2020, and by March they were pursuing numerous candidates on short timelines.

-The rapid development and urgency of producing a vaccine for the COVID-19 pandemic was expected to increase the risks and failure rate of delivering a safe, effective vaccine.
-Additionally, research at universities is obstructed by physical distancing and closing of laboratories.
+The rapid development and urgency of producing a vaccine for the COVID-19 pandemic were expected to increase the risks and failure rate of delivering a safe, effective vaccine.
+Additionally, research at universities is obstructed by physical distancing and the closing of laboratories.

-Vaccines must progress through several phases of clinical trials to test for safety, immunogenicity, effectiveness, dose levels and adverse effects of the candidate vaccine.
+Vaccines must progress through several phases of clinical trials to test for safety, immunogenicity, effectiveness, dose levels, and adverse effects of the candidate vaccine.
 Vaccine developers have to invest resources internationally to find enough participants for Phase II–III clinical trials when the virus has proved to be a "moving target" of changing transmission rates across and within countries, forcing companies to compete for trial participants.

-Clinical trial organizers also may encounter people unwilling to be vaccinated due to vaccine hesitancy or disbelief in the science of the vaccine technology and its ability to prevent infection.
+Clinical trial organizers may also encounter people unwilling to be vaccinated due to vaccine hesitancy or disbelief in the science of the vaccine technology and its ability to prevent infection.
 As new vaccines are developed during the COVID-19 pandemic, licensure of COVID-19 vaccine candidates requires submission of a full dossier of information on development and manufacturing quality.